willdot/willdot.github.io/_posts/2018-17-05-GettingDockerContainerFromAzure.md

 docker rm <container id>
 ```

-Enter the container with bash
+Enter the container with bash:
 ```
 docker exec -it <container id> bash
 ```